 Since 2010, the Global Law Experts annual awards have been celebrating excellence, innovation and performance across the legal communities from around the world.

 Following Prime Minister Lawrence Wong’s announcement during his 2024 National Day Rally speech, the parental leave landscape in Singapore has undergone a significant change.
-As of 1 April 2025, eligible would-be parents in Singapore are entitled to the new and enhanced Government-Paid Paternity Leave (“GPPL”), and Shared Parental Leave (“SPL”).
+As of 1 April 2025, eligible would-be parents in Singapore are entitled to the New Parental Leave Enhancement, which includes the expanded Government-Paid Paternity Leave (“GPPL”) and Shared Parental Leave (“SPL”).

 In this article, we unpack the changes to GPPL and introduction of the SPL.